-Front End Fee Up to 3% Redemption Fee N/A Conversion Fee N/A Global Fee Up to 2.0% p.a. of the applicable net asset value per Share for Share Class A and payable quarterly on arrears.
-Up to 1.2% p.a. of the applicable net asset value per Share for Share Class B and payable quarterly on arrears.
-Up to 1.8% p.a. for the applicable net asset value per Share for Share Class B2 and payable quarterly on arrears.
-Up to 2.0% p.a. of the applicable net asset value per Share class AH - CHF . and payable quarterly on arrears.
-Up to 1.2% p.a. of the applicable net asset value per Share class BH - CHF . and payable quarterly on arrears.
-Up to 2.0% p.a . of the applicable net asset value per Share class AH - USD . and payable quarterly on arrears.
-Up to 1.2% p.a. of the applicable net asset value per Share class A2H - USD . and payable quarterly on arrears.
-Up to 1.6% p.a. of the applicable net asset value per Share class Q and payable quarterly on arrears.
+Front End Fee Up to 3% of the NAV of the Shares Redemption Fee N/A Conversion Fee N/A Global Fee Up to 2.0% p.a. of the applicable NAV per Share for Share Class A and payable quarterly on arrears.
+Up to 1.2% p.a. of the applicable NAV per Share for Share Class B and payable quarterly on arrears.
+Up to 1.8% p.a. for the applicable NAV per Share for Share Class B2 and payable quarterly on arrears.

+Up to 2.0% p.a. of the applicable NAV per Share Class AH - CHF. and payable quarterly on arrears.
+Up to 1.2% p.a. of the applicable NAV per Share Class $BH-CHF.$ and payable quarterly on arrears.
+Up to 2.0% p.a. of the applicable NAV per Share Class AH $-$ USD. and payable quarterly on arrears.
+Up to 1.2% p.a. of the applicable NAV per Share Class A2H - USD. and payable quarterly on arrears.
+Up to 1.6% p.a. of the applicable NAV per Share Class Q and payable quarterly on arrears.